qualityshepherd/brine/posts/signal_flares.md

 In these cases, this is exactly what they want.
 Groupthink _is_ the desired outcome.

-This is why I leave Discord servers that are essentially products or personalities operating as products.
+This is why I avoid Discord servers that are essentially products or personalities operating as products.
 But I've had similar problems with various *acronym movements* where purism became fascism and stabbed the community like so many bioluminescent fungi.

 And yet...
 I yearn for a group. *My* group... hold the groupthink.